jpkim921/CMA/README.md

 This Rails app is meant for those that want to start a Daycare/Afterschool center.
 It is a web app meant for parents to register themselves and their children if interested.
 Admin access has more privileges in order to organize the center.

+Current build has Javascript and AJAX built into the Admin access.

 ## Getting Started

 ```